actions-mn/build-and-publish/README.md

       agree-to-terms: true
   ```

 > *Important note*.
-In case of `default` you must pass `token`, it's required to determine if pepository allow to GH Pages deployment
+In case of `default` you must pass `token`, it's required to determine if pepository allow to GitHub Pages deployment

 ### Simple, if `metanorma.yml` is in the root of the repository